ceodigvijay/holycoders-website/README.md

 noindex auth, dashboard, verify update posts at 1 hr interval and pages 1 day interval

-# On delete delete all users followings and reactions
-# Course chapters published date undefined
-#No view post for scheduled post
+# No view post for scheduled post
-# Check if we can read others post at dashboard editor
+# No login for suspended users
+# clear all console errors
 ## check if search engine show encoded characters for xss prevention
-# Default profile image from auth signup
 # Launch CheckList
 - Fix morgan "dev" state in server.js
 - Fix sitemap url in robots.txt